 Training, qualifications & experience

-I trained as a psychoanalyst with The Site for Contemporary Psychoanalysis (www.the-site.org.uk), where I served on the governing council and am a member of their training committee, and teach on their London and Cornwall psychotherapy training.
-I am registered with the Council for Psychoanalysis & Jungian Analysis college of the UKCP and sit on their Training Standards & Membership Committee and the Executive Committee.
+I trained as a psychoanalyst with The Site for Contemporary Psychoanalysis (www.the-site.org.uk), where I served on the governing council and am chair of their training committee, and regularly teach on their psychotherapy training.
+I am registered with the Council for Psychoanalysis & Jungian Analysis college of the UKCP and chaired their Training Standards Committee for three years and sat on the Executive Committee 2016-2022

 I frame the plurality of psychoanalytic voices by reading psychoanalysis alongside and as part of, the tradition of European philosophy incorporating ideas from existentialism and phenomenology as well as the contemporary critique of psychoanalysis from within that tradition.

 I have experience of working with clients from diverse cultural backgrounds and have published work exploring the impact of race and class on psychotherapy.

-In addition to my work in private practice, I have managed a counselling service for a community mental health charity and currently run clinical supervision groups for a variety of agencies include the Psychosis Therapy Project.
+In addition to my work in private practice, I have managed a counselling service for a community mental health charity and currently run clinical supervision groups for a variety of agencies around north London.